 How Driveway Austin Works

-Once the Foundations course has been completed, students are eligible to take the Advanced Road Racing course, which is also a one day program, mostly conducted at high speed.
-This course includes our signature "Laguna Seca" style corkscrew turn and also a long straightaway for true high-caliber performance driving.
+The Foundations of Road Racing course is a prerequisite for the Advanced Road Racing course, which is also a one day program.
+This course includes our signature "Laguna Seca" style corkscrew turn for elevation training and also a 2,600' straightaway for high-speed techniques.